- Find a Park

 - Paddle boarding

 - Wildlife viewing

-- The most popular day-use area is the beach.
-Getting there requires a short 1/8-mile walk down a hill.
+- Walking to the beach requires a short 1/8-mile walk down a hill.
 People with limited mobility may drive or be driven to the beach.
 Contact park staff to make such transportation arrangements.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.